andyeske/FOFA/README.md

 # Establish a maximum load factor (max_LF)
 max_LF = 83.4

-# Enforce a maximum aircraft utilization percentage (max_uti)
+# Enforce a maximum aircraft availability percentage (max_avail)
-max_uti = 101
+max_avail = 101

 # Fix the baseline fleet assignment on certain route segments (fixed_routes)
 fixed_routes = []
   ```

-Here, the system-wide sensitivity parameters include: the maximum load factor (i.e., establishing the maximum RPK/ASK ratio across the network); the maximum aircraft utilization percentage (i.e., dictating whether the fleet can be used more or less than the baseline), and the fixed routes (i.e., enforcing whether to directly fix the baseline fleet assignment on certain route segments).
+Here, the system-wide sensitivity parameters include: the maximum load factor (i.e., establishing the maximum RPK/ASK ratio across the network); the maximum aircraft availability percentage (i.e., dictating whether the fleet can be used more or less than the baseline), and the fixed routes (i.e., enforcing whether to directly fix the baseline fleet assignment on certain route segments).
 In the example above:
-* ```max_LF = 83.4``` and  ```max_uti = 101``` constrain the optimized fleet assignment to a network with at most a 83.4% load factor and a maximum aircraft utilization of 101% (where 100% = baseline).
+* ```max_LF = 83.4``` and  ```max_avail = 101``` constrain the optimized fleet assignment to a network with at most a 83.4% load factor and a maximum aircraft availability of 101% (where 100% = baseline).
 * Meanwhile, ```fixed_routes = []``` indicates that no route is fixed.
 While FOFA can enforce specific fleet assignments on several route segments, this situation can also make the problem unfeasible.

 Depending on the problem complexity, it could be useful to edit some of the Gurobi solver parameters detailed in 'Step 2'.